Norway Fjords with Kids: Bergen, Flam, and the Family Cruise Alternative

 Layers, layers, layers.
 Norway weather can swing 30 degrees in an afternoon.
 Even July evenings on a fjord cruise are chilly.

-• A reliable portable charger - you will take 800 photos of fjords on the Nutshell day
+- A reliable portable charger - you'll take 800 photos of fjords on the Nutshell day

-• Insulated water bottles - tap water is glacier-spring quality, refill everywhere
+- Insulated water bottles - tap water is glacier-spring quality, refill everywhere (tap water in Norway is genuinely some of the best in the world)

-• An eye mask for kids - midnight sun is real, kids will not sleep without help
+- An eye mask for kids - midnight sun is real, kids will not sleep without help.
+Pack a real one, not those airline ones

 Budget Reality Check